lkodinsson/MARS/Fantasy/Talents.md

 | 8 | 3 | Greater |
 | 10 | 4 | Heroic |

-## Inherent Focus

-**Cost:** 8 EXP
-**Requirements:** Max Intelligence 11+, Max Resolve 11+, Can cast spells

-When you become unconscious, instead of immediately losing concentration on spells, you may attempt to maintain concentration is if you were stunned.
-You may make a willpower check against the difficulty to cast that spell.
-If successful, the spell is maintained.
-Additionally, you do not lose concentration on spells when you become stunned, and gain advantage to maintain concentration against other effects that would cause you to lose concentration on a spell.

 ## Magic Resistance

 **Cost:** 8 EXP